nplan-io/ml_paper_club/README.md

 Paper Club is now remote, with an in-person session approximately every 4 weeks.
 As always, Thursdays 12h30 London, but via webinar or in our office in Whitechapel.
 During the session feel free to ask and answer questions or make a comment about the paper.
 This is a discussion rather than a presentation.
 Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##
-- [25/07/2024] Ben presents [Position: Levels of AGI for Operationalizing Progress on the Path to AGI](https://arxiv.org/pdf/2311.02462) by Meredith Ringel Morris, Jascha Sohl-Dickstein, Noah Fiedel, Tris Warkentin, Allan Dafoe, Aleksandra Faust, Clement Farabet, Shane Legg
+- [25/07/2024] Peter presents [Position: Levels of AGI for Operationalizing Progress on the Path to AGI](https://arxiv.org/pdf/2311.02462) by Meredith Ringel Morris, Jascha Sohl-Dickstein, Noah Fiedel, Tris Warkentin, Allan Dafoe, Aleksandra Faust, Clement Farabet, Shane Legg

 - [01/08/2024] Sophie presents [From Local to Global: A Graph RAG Approach to Query-Focused Summarization](https://arxiv.org/pdf/2404.16130) by Darren Edge, Ha Trinh, Newman Cheng, Joshua Bradley, Alex Chao, Apurva Mody, Steven Truitt, Jonathan Larson